metaory/github-repo-cards/README.md

 **Key Points:**
 - All sections (`head`, `body`, `stat`) support custom fonts
-- Alias is just a reference name; weight doesn't need to match the actual font
+- Alias is just a reference name
+- Weight doesn't need to match the actual font
 - The tool automatically detects the actual font family name from the TTF file
 - If detection fails, it falls back to the provided alias
 - Only `.ttf` format is supported (other formats may cause issues)